setsuwww/ripqiisyns/README.md

   <SEOHeader title="your_title" description="your_description" />
 ```

-add more component from magicui & reactbits
+make your portfolio is more beautyfull than mine with add more interactive components from
+**Reactbits & Magicui**

 constants folders for your information
 public for your assets / image